kefasb/wemos/README.md

 # wemos
-Libraries written while playing with Wemos
+Libraries written while learning and playing with Wemos